Email Marketing & Email Marketing AutomationMarketing Tools

 Why Is The IP Reputation Important?

 A strong IP score means you are considered a trustworthy source.
-This means that your emails will reach your intended recipients and your email campaign therefore stands a greater chance of being effective.
-Conversely, if your customer base regularly notices emails from your organisation in their spam folder, it may start to foster a negative image of the company, which could have a long term impact.
+This means that your emails will reach your intended recipients, and your email campaign, therefore, stands a greater chance of being effective.
+Conversely, if your customer base regularly notices emails from your organization in their spam folder, it may start to foster a negative image of the company, which could have a long-term impact.

 How Does Your IP Reputation Affect Email Deliverability?

-A sender’s IP reputation is part of the process of deciding whether an email reaches the inbox or the spam folder.
-A poor reputation means your emails are more likely to be marked as spam, or in some cases just rejected altogether.
-This could have real consequences for the organisation.
+A sender’s IP reputation determines whether an email reaches the inbox or the spam folder.
+A poor reputation means your emails are more likely to be marked as spam or in some cases, just rejected altogether.
+This could have real consequences for the organization.
 If you want to be confident in the deliverability of your emails, maintaining a strong sender reputation is very important.

-You might be surprised to know that most email service providers do not provide a dedicated IP Address for each of their accounts.
+You might be surprised that most email service providers (ESP) do not provide a dedicated IP Address for each of their accounts.
 In other words, your sending account is shared across multiple email accounts.
 This may be good or bad depending upon the IP Address’ reputation:

-• No IP Reputation – Sending a large volume of emails on a new IP Address with no reputation may actually get your emails blocked, routed to a junk folder… or get your IP Address instantly blocked if anyone reports the email as SPAM.
+• No IP Reputation – Sending a large volume of emails from a new IP Address with no reputation may get your emails blocked, routed to a junk folder… or get your IP Address instantly blocked if anyone reports the email as SPAM.

-• Shared IP Reputation – A Shared IP Address reputation isn’t necessarily a bad thing.
-If you’re not a large email sender and sign up for an account with a reputable email service provider, they will mix your emails with other reputable senders to ensure your email is properly delivered.
-Of course, you could also get into trouble with a less-reputable service that is allowing a SPAMMER to send on the same IP Address.
+• Shared IP Reputation – A Shared IP Address reputation isn’t necessarily bad.
+Suppose you sign up for an account with a reputable email service provider.
+In that case, they will mix your emails with other reputable senders to ensure your email is delivered correctly.
+Of course, you could also get into trouble with a less-reputable service that allows a SPAMMER to send from the same IP Address.

 How Do You Ensure A Strong IP Reputation?